Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 • Apply even pressure to compress the seal

-• Tighten the bolts gradually (alternate sides)
+• Tighten bolts gradually

 The toilet should sit firmly without rocking.